jocap/ScrollDesktop.spoon/README.md

 desktop or the Command key pressed, scroll left or right to move windows across a virtual infinitely wide horizontal plane.

 When Shift is held, the window under the cursor stays in place.
 When Option is held, only the window under the pointer is scrolled.
+When Control is held, only the windows to the right of the cursor are scrolled.

 ScrollDesktop is a plugin for [Hammerspoon] and is inspired by [PaperWM.spoon].